emmabeynon/CV/README.md

 - I am a big live music fan, and love going to gigs and festivals
 - I am a Francophile having studied French for many years and lived in Paris for 14 months
-- I have blogged about my Makers Academy experience at https://londoncodelady.wordpress.com/